acearchive/acearchive.lgbt/README.md

   the static site generator.
 - [yahoo-groups-reader](https://github.com/acearchive/yahoo-groups-reader): This
   is a CLI tool for building a static site from a Yahoo Groups archive.
-This was purpose-build for [Haven for the Human Amoeba](https://acearchive.lgbt/artifact/haven-for-the-human-amoeba/).
+This was purpose-built for [Haven for the Human Amoeba](https://acearchive.lgbt/artifact/haven-for-the-human-amoeba/).
 - [infra](https://github.com/acearchive/infra): This repo contains the Terraform config for the site's infrastructure.